-Plant-based eating is growing in popularity, but to most people, going plant-based can seem daunting.
-When some people first hear of plant-based they initially think it means completely vegan or vegetarian.
+Plant-based eating is growing in popularity, but eating more plant-based meals can seem daunting to most people.
+When some people first hear of plant-based food, they initially think it means being completely vegan or vegetarian.
 This doesn’t have to be the case.
 Here are 10 tips for adding more plants to your diet wherever you are in your journey.

 It doesn’t have to be all or nothing.
-Start by choosing just one or two of the tips below to get started on your plant-based diet journey.
+Start by choosing just one or two of the tips below to get started on your journey of eating a more plant-based diet.

 Meatless Mondays are a great way to hold yourself accountable to eating more plants.
 It doesn’t have to be Mondays, any meal or day of the week will work.
 Choose a regular meal that you have most control over – maybe Tuesday lunch or make ahead breakfasts instead.